MakeSchool-Tutorials/Environment-Setup/P03-Productivity/content.md

 ## Single Source of Truth

 There are countless ways to track todos, but unless you want to go insane, you need to pick just one.
 Each person likes something different.
 Some just use a note in the Apple Notes app.
-Other people use [Todoist](https://en.todoist.com/).
+Other people use [Todoist](https://en.todoist.com/), [Trello](http://trello.com) or [Asana](http://asana.com).
 Others just use a day planner or legal pad.

 They key is to create a **Single Source of Truth** list: one source to hold all of your tasks.
 Otherwise, you’ll have multiple lists, double count tasks, lose track of what you put where, or scratch one thing off a list only to find it somewhere else.